ash/raku-course/essentials/numbers/rats/quiz/index.md

 {% include menu.html %}

-Mark the numbers, which are `Rat` in Raku.
+Select the numbers which are `Rat` in Raku.

 <!--0 | ↉ | This is an `Int` number, and its value is `0`.-->